devdeliw/website/content/research/catalogs.md

 ![](/f212n_plot.png)
 *F212N NRCB1 $(x, y)$ centroid coordinates*
 ---
+---
 ehhh I don't really see it, maybe if I overplot the two and look closely?

 ![](/f212_zoom.png)

 Here each miniscule green circle represents a star the catalog contains.
-If you look closely it actually matches really well!.
+If you look closely it actually matches really well!
 Almost every star in the zoomed image has a green circle overlaying it.
 This is true for all the F115W, F212N, and F323N catalogs I work with.
 We are now able to perform some data analysis and work with these catalogs.
 The first task is to generate the relevant color-magnitude